sdhar-pycourse/DSS310/week4/week 4.2.md

 ### ORDER BY clause
 Sorting takes place once the database has the entire result set ready (after filtering, grouping, duplication removal).
 Once we have that, the database can now sort the result set using columns, selected aliases, or aggregation functions, even if they aren't part of the selected data.

+You can choose to sort the data using a descending (DESC) order or an ascending (ASC) order.
+The order can be unique for each of the order parts, so the following is valid: ORDER BY firstname ASC, age DESC

 ```sql
 SELECT BillingCity, sum(Total) as TotalInvoiceValue, count(distinct InvoiceId) as Invoices
 FROM invoices